sandyjmacdonald/intro-python-course/README.md

 (after the first line which contains the names of the different columns) contains four values: an identified for the sequence, the name of the gene, a "fold change value" and the p-value of the significance of the different between the conditions.
-The fold change is the ratio of amounts between the conditions, and the p-value is calculated using a standard Student's /t/-test.
+The fold change is the ratio of amounts between the conditions, and the p-value is calculated using a standard Student's *t*-test.

 ## Sheep GWAs Data